seanwo/how-to/minidv2hd.md

 ## Step 1: Edit the raw footage

 Get [Shotcut](https://shotcut.org/) (available for all platforms).

-Open the source.dv file and drag it to the timeline.
+Open the source.dv file in Shotcut and drag it to the timeline.
-My suggestion is to cut each segment you want into separate clip.dv files.
+*My suggestion is to cut each segment you want into separate clip.dv files.*

 When you go to save the clips:
 Select "camcorder:DV (SD NTSC)" (in my case, this is my original format) and then select export.
-This dumps the clips without encoding them (lossless).
+*This dumps the clips without encoding them (lossless).*

 You can use this tool to convert other types of file to .dv format as well.
-In my case, I used iMovie to create a bunch title.mp4 files and subtitle.mp4 files to describe the clips and used Shotcut to turn them into .dv files.
+*In my case, I used iMovie to create a bunch title.mp4 files and subtitle.mp4 files to describe the clips and used Shotcut to turn them into .dv files.*

 *Example:*
 ```
 00.title.dv (built in iMovie; converted to .dv with Shotcut)
 05.subtitle.segment.1.dv (built in iMovie; converted to .dv with Shotcut)